 The unknown Soviet Lieutenant Colonel who saved your life

-Or consider the story of Stanislav Petrov.
-He was on duty in a Soviet missile base in 1983, when early warning systems apparently detected an incoming missile strike from the United States.
-The clear protocol was to order a return strike.
+Or consider the story of Stanislav Petrov, a Lieutenant Colonel in the Soviet army during the Cold War.
+In 1983, Petrov was on duty in a Soviet missile base when early warning systems apparently detected an incoming missile strike from the United States.
+Protocol dictated that the Soviets order a return strike.